All Episodes

 So in other words, you don't think any of these trials will take place in 2024.

-You know what you called it?
+You know what you call this?

 Election interference.

-The guy won't be able to campaign for for at least a month while he's prepping with his lawyers.
+The guy won't be able to campaign for at least a month while he's prepping with his lawyers.

-That's what they should wait until after the election's over.
+They should wait until after the election's over.

-But there is a good argument that I think Trump makes too.
+But there is a good argument that I think Trump makes, too.

 It took two and a half years for them to bring these charges.

-Uh I would Imagine that, you know, he needs ample time to prepare, and doesn't a court have to, you know, look at the entire picture that this is not the only, you know, indictment that the presidential candidate of that presidential election year is facing when they when they put together a calendar, or is that not not factored in at all?
+And doesn't a court have to look at the entire picture that this is not the only indictment that the presidential candidate of that presidential election year is facing when they put together a calendar?

-In my view, I I see no way in the normal situation that these cases would go to trial before the election.
+I see no way in the normal situation that these cases would go to trial before the election.

 But this is not any case.